 What an Idiot: A funny example.
 Since Kimihito's death threat, Ms. Smith assigns a member of MON for protective detail during his dates.
 You'd think Doppel, the shape-shifting infiltrator, would be the perfect candidate for keeping an eye on him incognito; instead, Smith assigns Tio, the dark-skinned, horned giant.
 There's even a panel where pedestrians look at her in shock while she (futilely) tries to be discreet.
 Considering Doppel instigated the whole plot, it makes sense she's not available.

 In doing this Doppel herself qualifies, as she accomplished the exact opposite of her job.
-Her prank ended up allowing a Dullahan to send an actual death threat, and act on it.
+Her prank ended up allowing someone else to send an actual death threat, and judging by the Dullahan's arrival and warning they intend to act on it.

 Wheelchair Woobie: Averted with Meron.
 She is chipper, polite, and only needs the wheelchair when she's not in her room, which has a pool of water to accommodate her.